seank4/seank4/README.md

 ## Objective

-My education has led me to develop a passion for cybersecurity, and I am  eager to enter into the field, specifically aiming to become a Cyber Security Analyst.
+My education has led me to develop a passion for cybersecurity and I am  eager to enter into the field, specifically aiming to become a Cyber Security Analyst.

 ## Skills